langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

-## 3. Record a more complex applications
+## 3. Record a more complex application
 ```
 TRACE
 |